Pepperdine hosts Bal and Santa Clara - WTOP News

 Malibu, California; Saturday, 10 p.m.
 EST

-BOTTOM LINE: Santa Clara visits the Pepperdine Waves after Adama Bal scored 21 points in Santa Clara’s 68-57 victory against the Loyola Marymount Lions.
+BOTTOM LINE: Santa Clara takes on the Pepperdine Waves after Adama Bal scored 21 points in Santa Clara’s 68-57 victory over the Loyola Marymount Lions.

-The Broncos are 1-0 in conference matchups.
-Santa Clara ranks second in the WCC with 25.4 defensive rebounds per game led by Carlos Marshall Jr. averaging 4.1.
+The Broncos are 1-0 in WCC play.
+Santa Clara averages 13.1 turnovers per game and is 3-0 when turning the ball over less than opponents.

 Pepperdine’s average of 6.5 made 3-pointers per game is 1.3 fewer made shots on average than the 7.8 per game Santa Clara allows.
-Santa Clara averages 8.4 made 3-pointers per game this season, 2.8 more made shots on average than the 5.6 per game Pepperdine gives up.
+Santa Clara scores 5.4 more points per game (76.6) than Pepperdine gives up to opponents (71.2).

-TOP PERFORMERS: Ethan Anderson is averaging 6.2 points and 3.3 assists for the Waves.
-Michael Ajayi is averaging 17.1 points over the last 10 games for Pepperdine.
+TOP PERFORMERS: Michael Ajayi is shooting 46.6% and averaging 17.1 points for the Waves.
+Houston Mallette is averaging 15.1 points over the last 10 games for Pepperdine.

-Bal is averaging 15.2 points and 3.2 assists for the Broncos.
-Marshall is averaging 11.5 points over the last 10 games for Santa Clara.
+Carlos Marshall Jr. averages 2.2 made 3-pointers per game for the Broncos, scoring 14.3 points while shooting 47.1% from beyond the arc.
+Bal is averaging 15.8 points and 3.5 assists over the past 10 games for Santa Clara.

 LAST 10 GAMES: Waves: 4-6, averaging 69.6 points, 34.9 rebounds, 15.0 assists, 5.3 steals and 3.6 blocks per game while shooting 43.5% from the field.
 Their opponents have averaged 73.2 points per game.